rikurauhala/yesan/documentation/architecture.md

 ## User interface

 The application has a graphical user interface created with the `tkinter` module.
-The user interface consists of five relevant views that form a hierarchical structure:
+The user interface consists of six relevant views that form a hierarchical structure:

 - Main view
   - Account view
     - New account view
   - Transaction view
     - New transaction view
+  - Settings view

 ## Project structure